 Broad research specialisms:

-- Waste and pollution
+- Geographies of waste and pollution

 - Chemical geographies

-PhD in Geography, University of Melbourne
+PhD in Geography, The University of Melbourne

-COST Industrially Contaminated Sites and Health Network
+- COST Industrially Contaminated Sites and Health Network

 Publications by category